Martynivka Treasure: Origin

 Historians proposed different theories for the culture which this treasure could have belonged.
-The most popular hypothesis connects this hoard with Penkovo culture of Antes.
+The most popular hypothesis connects this hoard with Penkovka culture and Kolochin culture usually associated with the Antes.

 Description

 The hoard includes four anthropomorphic silver figurines of 'dancing men' (Ukrainian newspapers sometimes refer to them as 'aliens' for their unusual appearance), five animal figurines, three fibulas, a radiate-head brooch, six armlets, tiaras, ear rings, neck rings, buckles, belt-fittings and horse harnesses.
 The style of figurines is sometimes considered as influenced by Huns, Bulgars or Avars.